 If you are registering on-site, we will be accepting cash or credit cards.
 No checks, please.
 Processed card payments will be showing up on your credit card or bank statement as something discreet that cannot be readily recognized as payment to a sexy or kinky event.

-This year the hotel is handling room booking directly, so go to them to check in.
+If you are staying onsite with us, go to the hotel front desk to check into your room.
 The hotel knows what our event is and you do not have to be discreet when talking about it.
 If you have any further difficulties checking in, talk to folks at the con reg desk!

 If I need to change something about my hotel room reservation, how do I do that?

 Can I vend at WEEHU?
 Can you talk to me about vending?

 We welcome vendors to WEEHU.
 There is no charge to vend this year.
 You can sell anything hypnosis or kink-related, OR anything that is handmade by you that you feel our attendees would be interested in.
 (As much as we think it would be amusing to have a Stepford Wives-style tupper-ware party, please don’t do that unless it’s a play scene and not an actual moneymaking venture!)